 • Security cameras

 • and more

 Finally, the sounding device is the way your security system lets someone know there is a problem.
-Whether or not it makes an audible sound is beside the point.

 The sounding device for your security system may be designed to alert people inside the home or building that there is an issue and may include things like bells, chimes, horns, strobe lights, or voice evacuation systems.
 The sounding device could also be used to notify people outside of the home or building that there is an issue by silently alerting an outside monitoring company, triggering a notification to the owner, or even alerting emergency responders.
 Most security systems use some combination of sounding devices depending on the situation that occurs.